Find Schools

 Types of Correspondence Clerk

-In 2016, there was an estimated number of 7,200 jobs in the United States for Correspondence Clerk.
+There were about 7,200 jobs for Correspondence Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 2.8% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Correspondence Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 undefined